 Cryotherapy, also known as Cryo-surgery is the application of extreme cold to treat or destroy keloids.
 Cryotherapy is the most effective, safest, most economical, and easy-to-perform method of treating most bulky and thick keloids.

+The success of cryotherapy, like any other medical procedure is simply dependent on the expertise of physician using this method.
 Keep in mind that cryotherapy is indicated for certain types of keloids and its efficacy varies from patient to patient and from keloid to keloid.
-The decision to use cryotherapy, or an alternative treatment depends on several different factors.
+Cryotherapy is Dr. Tirgan’s choice of treating most keloids in children, especially ear keloids.

-Cryotherapy is Dr. Tirgan’s choice of treating most keloids in children, specially earlobe keloids.
-Recurrence rate after successful removal of keloids with cryotherapy depends on a number of factors, including type, size and location of keloid lesions, as well as presence of keloids elsewhere and the family history of the disorder.
+Recurrence rate after successful removal of keloids with cryotherapy depends on several factors, including type, size and location of keloid lesions, as well as presence of keloids elsewhere and the family history of the disorder.

 Application of cryotherapy is an art.
 Every keloid has a unique shape and configuration.
 In freezing keloids, attention must be given to the location, shape and size of keloids.
 Every patient poses a unique challenge; therefore, a careful cryotherapy plan must be devised for each patient.